Skip to content

 Overview

-The Developer Panel is intended for use during theme development only and is hidden in production by default.
+The Developer Panel is intended for theme development only.
+It activates automatically based on your environment and is never shown in production unless you explicitly force it on.

 define( 'THEMEPLUS_DEV', true );